corcorana/restingIAF/iaf_manu.md

 ![*Fig_pafs.* Power spectral density (PSD) plots displaying frequency component distribution of averaged signal variance across a 2 min eyes-closed resting-state EEG recording (POz).
 Light grey column indicates the standard alpha band interval, which constitutes the search window for the peak frequency. *Left panel*: Linear scaled PSD ranging 1 to 25 Hz.
 Strong alpha band activity is evidenced by a sharp component spanning ~7.5 to 12.5 Hz, and peaking at ~9.75 Hz. *Central panel*: Alternative depiction of left panel PSD in which ordinate data have been log-transformed into decibels.
 In this case, decibel-scaling has the effect of accentuating the relatively minor peak detected in the beta range of the spectrum (this activity approximates the first harmonic of the dominant alpha rhythm). *Right panel*: Log-log plot of spectral density estimates across all resolved frequency bins ranging 1 to 100 Hz (frequencies and power estimates have been log~10~-transformed).
 The alpha peak represents a marked deviation from the $1/f$ inverse power-law (indicated by the broken line) characteristically approximated by log-transformed EEG power spectra.](figs/pafs.png?raw=true){#pafs}

 PAF estimates are typically extracted from parieto-occipital EEG channels while the participant relaxes with their eyes closed.
 This strategy exploits the classic observation that alpha oscillations dominate the EEG recorded over centro-posterior scalp regions when visual sensory input is suppressed [@barry2007;@sadaghiani2016].
+As such, this feature of the EEG is sometimes referred to as the posterior dominant rhythm [e.g., @lodder2011].
-Although PAF can in many cases be rapidly ascertained upon visual inspection of the PSD function ([Fig_pafs](#pafs)), this approach to IAF extraction is inefficient and potentially impractical when dealing with large datasets [@goljahani2012].
+Although PAF can often be rapidly ascertained upon visual inspection of the PSD function ([Fig_pafs](#pafs)), this approach to IAF extraction is inefficient and potentially impractical when dealing with large datasets [@goljahani2012].
 Moreover, it is well documented that a sizeable proportion of individuals fail to manifest an unambiguous PAF, either on account of there being more than one prominent peak within the alpha band [e.g., so-called ‘split-peaks’; @chiang2011], or due to a general lack of rhythmic alpha activity [e.g., @anokhin1996] (see [Fig_bad_pafs](#bad_pafs)).
 Under the former circumstances, the adjudicator<!-- AC: this term has proved controversial. i deliberately wanted to underscore the tacit subjectivity involved in judging whether a given PSD manifests a (singular) peak. i'm open to alteratives but would like to retain this connotation, if possible. --> must decide whether a single, primary peak can be justifiably discerned amidst competing peak candidates; under the latter, they must decide whether the signal is too noisy to derive reliable inferences pertaining to IAF.
 Cases such as these may be prone to biased or inconsistent assessment, pose significant challenges to the replicability of analytic procedures, and can result in the exclusion of a substantial subset of participants from IAF-related analyses [see for e.g., @bornkessel-schlesewsky2015].